ZengxiZhang/HUPE/README.md

 python test.py
 ```
 ## Contact
-If you find our work useful in your research, please cite our conference version:
+If you find our work useful in your research, please cite our journal or conference version:
 ```
+@article{zhang2025hupe,
+  title={HUPE: Heuristic Underwater Perceptual Enhancement with Semantic Collaborative Learning}, author={Zhang, Zengxi and Jiang, Zhiying and Ma, Long and Liu, Jinyuan and Fan, Xin and Liu, Risheng}, journal={International Journal of Computer Vision}, pages={1--19}, year={2025}, publisher={Springer}
+}
 @inproceedings{zhang2023waterflow,
 	title={WaterFlow: Heuristic Normalizing Flow for Underwater Image Enhancement and Beyond}, author={Zhang, Zengxi and Jiang, Zhiying and Liu, Jinyuan and Fan, Xin and Liu, Risheng},